theatre building cleaned

 CLASSES FOR ALL AGES

 There are classes available to suit different ages and allow student progression.
 The classes are arranged in these groups: 6-8 years, 9-11 years, 12-15 years, and adults (16+).
-The adult classes, which feature a strong screen component, are on Mondays, with the other age groups on Tuesdays.
+The adult classes are on Mondays, with the other age groups on Tuesdays.

 We advise participants to wear comfortable loose clothes and closed-toe shoes.